The challenges for the UK – (the views of the author Val Jackson)

-London – Dr Russell Razzaque, associate medical director for NE London Foundation Trust is developing an Open Dialogue RCT trial , the first ever, across several trusts, including Kent and Medway, NELFT and Avon and Wiltshire.
-Professor Steve Pilling is the lead researcher.
+London – Dr Russell Razzaque, associate medical director for NE London Foundation Trust (NELFT) is developing an Open Dialogue randomised controlled trial involving several trusts with Professor Steve Pilling as the lead researcher.
 NELFT in collaboration with London South Bank University (LSBU) run a one year graduate and post graduate certificate course in Peer-supported Open Dialogue, Social Network and Relationship Skills (POD).
 Mark Hopfenbeck has written about the training Click here to view .
 The course has been accredited by AFT (Click here for more information) as a foundation level training in family therapy.
-It is also registered as a graduate and post graduate certificate course with London South Bank University.

-The second cohort of 70 students completed the Peer-supported Open Dialogue training in October 2017.
+A third cohort of 70 students completed the Peer-supported Open Dialogue training in October 2017.
 The 4th cohort begins in January 2018.
-Here is a short video made by Greenlane Films describing the training. https://youtu.be/v4EtYgJ7W5c
+Here is a short video made by Greenlane Films describing the training. https://youtu.be/v4EtYgJ7W5c.